reivax-boucoi/Electronic_Load/README.md

 * 115200 bauds serial communication through USB with a PC (non-isolated !)

 ### Specifications
-> Enough talking, give us the specs, son !
+> Enough talk, give us the specs, son !

 Altough the device has not been fully qualified through systematic testing, here are the basic specs you can expect.
 * Input voltage range : 0 - 100V DC maximum, 2-80V DC regulating